spatialdev/phantasm/README.md

 ####Example of print.html
 You create one or more print templates and make it accessible to the phantasm server (use a publicly accessible URL for example).
-This print template loads jQuery, jQueryUI, the Leaflet API, my normal site's .css file as well as a special print.css that overrides some styles that we may not want to see in a printed version (we hide checkbox controls in the print.css for example).
+This example print template loads jQuery, jQueryUI, the Leaflet API, my normal site's .css file as well as a special print.css that overrides some styles that I don't want to see in a printed version (such as hiding checkbox controls).

 If your page needs d3, then load the d3 library in your template.
 Lastly, the map div needs to be initialized as a leaflet map.
 I do this in printLoad.js.